ComradDoge/DogeEU4/README.md

 [h1] 29/04/2021 [/h1]

 Content
-- The diktatorship ideas decision fully reworked
+- The Dictatorship ideas final decision reworked
-- Diktatorship ideas slightly tweaked
+- Road events reworked

 Balance
+- Dictatorship ideas slightly tweaked
 - Sich Rada now has access to Clergy and Burghers estate
 - Sich Rada goverment_capacity 50>100, absolutism -40>-50
 - Values for Cossack Estate happy modifiers lowered to not be equal to a literal state of cossacks